Top ways that music is beneficial for mind and body

 1. Music can pick us up when we’re down

 Music is mood-boosting.
 The endorphins released when we hear music can uplift our spirits and contribute towards a sense of happiness.
 Listening to our favourite songs, especially if it’s something upbeat, can help us feel joyful and excited.
-It also stimulates the production of Dopamine, a hormone related to positive happy feelings.
-And if you move to the music?
-Try it out – it’s impossible to be in a bad mood when you dance to something you love!3

 2. Music can help relieve stress and anxiety

-Due to the feelgood nature of music, it’s not surprising that it can help relieve feelings of stress and anxiety – along with releasing dopamine it reduces the production of cortisol, one of the powerful stress hormones.
 When we listen to music we love, whether it’s upbeat or not – by connecting with something familiar it evokes feelings of safety, which is especially helpful during uncertain times.
-The repetitive beats and knowing what comes next signals to our brains that all is okay – the decrease in cortisol has a calming effect which helps ground us and reduce blood pressure.4
+The repetitive beats and knowing what comes next signals to our brains that all is okay – the decrease in cortisol has a calming effect which helps ground us and reduce blood pressure.3

 3. Music can improve memory and cognitive function

 Listening to music activates certain regions in our brain, in particular the nerve pathways involved in movement, planning, attention, and memory.
 Music can touch us deeply and is particularly helpful in the treatment of people with dementia or those with cognitive impairment.
-Its ability to help recall deep memories not yet lost can help people stay present and positive and feeling more like themselves.5 Reminiscence therapy using music is beneficial for bringing up happy experiences and good feelings, which helps improve overall wellbeing.

 4. Music can help improve concentration and focus

-When we’re listening to music or playing a musical instrument (even learning to play an instrument) it helps to focus the mind – it’s pretty hard to get distracted by thoughts or physical distractions when playing an instrument.
 Music’s ability to help us focus is remarkable.
 When we hear music, it activates both left and right brain at the same time – the activation of which can help maximise learning and help us remember.
-Many people find listening to classical music6 helpful to work or study to, probably because there aren’t distracting lyrics – but it’s very individual.
+Many people find listening to classical music5 helpful to work or study to, probably because there aren’t distracting lyrics – but it’s very individual.

 There are some studies which suggest that listening to Mozart can help improve general intelligence, particularly among children.
 The ‘Mozart Effect’ sparked real public interest in the idea that listening to classical music can improve brain power.
-Various studies have looked to prove this but the jury’s still out about what’s so special about Mozart, or whether it’s simply classical music’s ability to help us feel calm yet alert.7
+Various studies have looked to prove this but the jury’s still out about what’s so special about Mozart, or whether it’s simply classical music’s ability to help us feel calm yet alert.6

 5. Music can aid a good night’s sleep

-Depending on what you listen to, music can be brilliant for relaxation and bringing about a sense of calm before you drift off to sleep – it’s really beneficial to help create a positive sleep environment, especially if you have trouble sleeping.
 Not only can listening to music help you fall asleep a lot quicker, but it can also help improve the quality of sleep, meaning you’ll wake up less throughout the night.”
-Music can create alpha waves in the brain which help us feel calmer and more relaxed.8
+Music can create alpha waves in the brain which help us feel calmer and more relaxed.7

 6. Music can boost physical performance